 Facial Masks

-Facial masks are an important part of most women's skin care regime.
+Facial masks are an important part of most women's skin care regimens.
 Depending on the ingredients, masks can hydrate skin, clean pores, and fight acne.

 Why Use One?

 Ideally, you already have an effective skin care regimen, consisting of cleanser, toner, moisturizer, and sunscreen.
-A facial mask does not replace your existing skin care products; rather, the mask should work in conjuction with the other products.
-In fact, the right mask can actually improve the performance of your other products.
-By removing impurities and opening pores, masks allow cleansers and toners to penetrate skin for a deeper clean.
+A mask does not replace your existing skin care products; rather, the mask should work in conjunction with the other products.
+In fact, the right mask can actually improve the performance of your other skin care products.
+By removing impurities and opening the pores, masks allow cleansers and toners to penetrate skin for a deeper cleanse.

 How to Use a Facial Mask

-Facial masks are usually used once or twice weekly to give an added boost to your skin.
-Most masks are quite intensive, and more frequent use could lead to redness, irritation, or peeling.
-Although the exact use will vary by product and manufacturer, the basic instructions are as follows:
+Facial treatments are usually used once or twice weekly to give an added boost to your skin.
+Some masks are quite intensive, and more frequent use could lead to redness, irritation, or peeling.
+Although the exact use varies by product and manufacturer, the basic instructions are as follows:

-- Wash face and neck with warm water (warm water opens the pores) and your usual cleanser.
+• Wash the face and neck with warm water (this opens the pores) and your usual cleanser.

-- Spread the mask over face and neck.
+• Spread the mask over the face and neck.
 With most products, a thin layer is adequate.
 Be careful to avoid the eyes and lips.

-- Rinse off with warm water or peel off, depending on the type of mask used.
+• Rinse off the mask with warm water or peel it off, depending on the type of mask used.

-- Use your toner, and continue with your usual regimen.
+• Use your toner, unless your skin is dry.
+Then continue with your usual regimen.

 Commercial Facial Masks

-Most commerical facial masks are geared towards a specific skin problem.
-Acne fighting masks are particularly popular.
+Most commercial masks are geared towards a specific skin problem.
+Acne-fighting masks are particularly popular.
 These masks often combine natural ingredients with stronger, proven acids or chemicals.
 It is not unusual for users to experience redness and irritation after the first few treatments.
 If these reactions continue or get worse, you should probably discontinue use.
 Some popular over-the-counter masks are:

-- Fresh Rose Mask.
-Uses crushed roses, rose water, and cucumber to tighten pores and hydrate skin.
-Gentle enough for daily use.
+• Fresh Rose Mask: Uses crushed roses, rose water, and cucumber to tighten pores and hydrate skin.
+It is gentle enough for daily use.

 Make Your Own Mask